Stephen McDonell: With ABC (1993–2015)

-With BBC (2015-)
+With BBC (2015–present)

 Significant events McDonell has reported on with the BBC include the 2019-20 Hong Kong pro-democracy protests and the COVID-19 pandemic.

 While reporting on the Hong Kong protests in 2019, McDonell's face visor was smashed by a projectile.

 In January 2020, he reported on the outbreak of COVID-19 from inside Hubei province, where infections were first reported, before being quickly escorted out of the province by Chinese police.
 He returned to the site a year later in January 2021.
 During the 2021 Henan floods, as several foreign journalists at the location were confronted by angry crowds who accused them of negative portrayals of China, McDonell said on Twitter that this was a "clearly orchestrated campaign of harassment" with a focus on the BBC.

 Awards

 McDonell has won several Walkley Awards including one for investigative journalism in 1996, for coverage of the Asia Pacific region in 2008, and for Radio news reporting in 2008 about the Sichuan earthquake.

 He won a Logie Award for Most Outstanding TV News Coverage in 2008.